IJSComplexMatter/dtmm/doc/datamodel.rst

 .. note::

-   matplotlib cannot handle quiver plot of large data sets, so you have to limit dataset visualization to limited number of points.
+   matplotlib cannot handle quiver plot of large data sets, so you have to limit dataset visualization to a small number of points.
 The center argument was used to set the coordinate system origin to bounding box center point and we used xlim, ylim and zlim arguments to slice data.

 .. plot:: examples/plot_data_angles.py